alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 * For every wire, we randomly generate $$k_i^0$$ and $$k_i^1$$.
 Both keys are generated independently, so learning $$k_i^0$$ tells you nothing about $$k_i^1$$, and vice versa.
-It also doesn't tell you whether your key repesents bit $$0$$ or $$1$$; the only one who knows that is the person who makes the garbled circuit.
+It also doesn't tell you whether your key represents bit $$0$$ or $$1$$; the only one who knows that is the person who makes the garbled circuit.
 * When evaluating each garbled gate, every garbled table will have exactly 4 values.
-Of those 4, exactly 2 are decyrptable by the first key, and exactly 1 of those 2 is decryptable by the second.
+Of those 4, exactly 2 are decryptable by the first key, and exactly 1 of those 2 is decryptable by the second.
 So, given just the garbled table, you cannot tell whether the original gate was an AND gate or an OR gate.

-By giving a garbled circuit the correct input gibberish, we can evalute each logic gate, seeing gibberish on every intermediate wire.
+By giving a garbled circuit the correct input gibberish, we can evaluate each logic gate, seeing gibberish on every intermediate wire.
 The only meaningful messages we see are the final output bits.
 Thus, Bob can evaluate $$C$$ without exposing any intermediate values, as long as Bob